 January 2019 - Following a year of steady progress in 2018, work will continue through the winter months on the repair and rehabilitation of several bridges and viaducts along and adjacent to Chestnut Street between 23rd and 31st streets in Philadelphia.

-Construction crews in early 2019 finished work on the east side of the Schuylkill Avenue viaduct over Interstate 76 between Chestnut and Walnut streets (below left) and have shifted repair operations to the west side of the structure, where they will begin removing the existing concrete deck in mid-to-late winter.
+Construction crews in early 2019 finished work on the east side of the Schuylkill Avenue viaduct over Interstate 76 between Chestnut and Walnut streets (above) and have shifted repair operations to the west side of the structure, where they will begin removing the existing concrete deck in mid-to-late winter.

 Rehabilitation of the west side of the adjacent section of the Schuylkill Avenue viaduct in front of 30th Street Station and the IRS building between Market and Chestnut streets will continue into next spring.
 Crews there will continue cleaning and refurbishing the steel superstructure and pouring sections of the viaduct’s new concrete deck as conditions allow over the winter before making the shift to the opposite side next spring.